 Learn more about the World Campus project management program in this video:

 Who Should Apply?

 Whether you are involved in construction management; project execution; or project, program, or portfolio management, this is an ideal program if you are looking for career development opportunities to enhance your knowledge and skill sets in managing large, complex projects.

 Because project managers are in high demand in a variety of industries, as a graduate of the Master of Project Management degree program you can be prepared for a variety of positions, including:

 - project management analyst

 - industrial production manager

 - administrative services manager

-"PMI" and "PMBOK" are registered marks of Project Management Institute, Inc.
+PMI,PMBOK and the Registered Education Provider Logo are registered marks of Project Management Institute, Inc.